aks5bx/NCAA_Model_Comparisons/README.md

 ## Data Overview
 The data is formated with the following fields
-- Game Statistics for Team 1 (SOS, FG%, etc)
+- Team Statistics for Team 1 (SOS, FG%, etc)
-- Game Statistics for Team 2 (SOS2, FG%2, etc)
+- Team Statistics for Team 2 (SOS2, FG%2, etc)
 - Binary field for "Did Team 1 Win"

+To add clarity, the Team Statistics are the season statistics for the team playing.

 Here are some of the metrics used:
 - ST/Pos: Steals per possesion